 District employees who are not specifically authorized under this policy to provide employment references are prohibited from providing references except those provided in their personal capacities.
 Personal references may not give the appearance of the endorsement of the District.
 District employees, contractors, and agents are prohibited from providing personal references or otherwise providing assistance in obtaining a new job to any other school, any employee, contractor, or agent who has been accused of sexual misconduct regarding a minor or a student.
 If employees have questions or concerns regarding this prohibition, they should contact the Superintendent for additional guidance.

 The District will notify all employees of this policy by including a copy of this policy in the Employee Manual.
-The District will notify all potential employers who contact the District or regarding the possible employment of an employee.
+The District will notify all potential employers who contact the District regarding the possible employment of an employee.

 Mandatory Reporting Training E-200-P